Initiation Program Welcome (Oakridge Aeros Minor Hockey)

 Initiation teams will have one practice during the week.
 These practices will be scheduled at Oakridge or Medway Arena on Saturday mornings/early afternoon.
 The team will practice at the same time, same day for the entire season.

-The game ice will be scheduled at Oakridge or Medway Arena on Saturday mornings/early afternoon.
+The game ice will be scheduled at Oakridge or Medway Arena on Sunday mornings/early afternoon.

 EQUIPMENT: